eatangphd/eatangphd/README.md

 - 👋 Hi, I’m @eatangphd
-- 👀 I’m interested in ... working in FinTech industries as a Data Scientist
+- 👀 I’m interested in ... working as a Data Scientist, Research Scientist,
 - 🌱 I’m currently learning ...
 Fraud Detection Analysis,  SQL for Data Science
 - 💞️ I’m looking to collaborate on ...
 Quant Research
 - 📫 How to reach me ... liz21atang@gmail.com